dataviscourse/tutorials/lectures/lecture-maps.md

 [Here is a showreel of all the projections supported by D3](http://bl.ocks.org/mbostock/3711652).

 Once projected to screen coordinates, the polygons can be easily converted into an SVG path with [`d3.geoPath()`](https://github.com/d3/d3-geo/blob/master/README.md#geoPath).
-The `geoPath()` function is an SVG path generator that takes in several different types of GeoJSON objects and returns a formatted SVG path.
+The `geoPath()` function is an SVG path generator that takes in any GeoJSON feature or geometry object, and returns a formatted SVG path.

 Here is a simple example of rendering the US states: